Mission

 • The 2017 Institute was held October 6-8 at Stanford University, and at Pacifica Beach, California.
 It was supported both by Stanford’s Lane Center for the American West and by Rice University.

-• The 2019 Institute, or Institute Oceania, was held Feb 1-3, at Monash University, Mornington Peninsula Campus, in Frankston, Victoria, Australia.
+• The 2019 Institute Oceania was held Feb 1-3, at Monash University, Mornington Peninsula Campus, in Frankston, Victoria, Australia.
 Co-founder and co-organizer is Dr. lisahunter, of Monash University.

 Institute Trainings & Participants/Collaboration